 Customers no longer purchase goods and services strictly between the hours of nine to five.
 For organizations that are only available to finalize a purchase or make a premium change during these hours, it’s time to take a hard look.
 Why is that still the case?

-Organizations that possess an integrated multi-channel toolset will continuously stand out, gain qualified leads, and maximize conversion throughout the customer lifecycle.
+Organizations that possess an integrated omnichannel marketing toolset will continuously stand out, gain qualified leads, and maximize conversion throughout the customer lifecycle.

 In order to support clients’ non-linear journeys, while transacting with them at the right time and place, organizations will need to adopt a multi-channel approach supported by these three pillars: